April 11, 2017

 Bankruptcy is a creature of federal law, so the process to file for Chapter 7 bankruptcy or to file for Chapter 13 bankruptcy is nearly identical in every state, including Idaho.
 However, Idaho law still plays a major role, especially in setting property exemptions, which determine what property you get to keep (if you file for Chapter 7) and how much you have to repay your creditors (if you file for Chapter 13).

 Idaho’s main bankruptcy court is in Boise.
 You can find information on forms, local rules, and more at the court’s website.

+Like every other state, Idaho has a set of property exemptions.
 Some states let bankruptcy filers choose between the state’s list of exemptions and a list of federal exemptions, but Idaho isn’t one of them.

-Idaho filers may protect up to $100,000 of equity in a home; $7,000 of equity in a car; and up to $1,000 worth of jewelry.
-Here is a detailed list of exemptions for Idaho.
+As of April 2017, Idaho filers can protect up to $100,000 of equity in a home, $7,000 of equity in a car, and up to $1,000 worth of jewelry.
+Here's a detailed list of exemptions for Idaho.

 If you're considering bankruptcy, you may want to talk to an experienced Idaho bankruptcy lawyer.